Fiber and Laxatives

 Fiber for IBS with constipation

-Dietary fiber is often suggested to patients who have IBS with predominant constipation (IBS-C).
-Fiber is considered a bulking agent, and when it is added to the diet, it provides more bulk and water retention in the stool, helping it pass through the intestines more easily.
-Fiber can be added by consuming more fiber-rich foods, or by taking a fiber supplement orally.
-Fiber supplements can be of natural ingredients, like psyllium husk, or synthetic, in the case of methylcellulose.1
+Dietary fiber is often suggested to people who have IBS with predominant constipation (IBS-C).
+Fiber is considered a bulking agent.
+When fiber is added to the diet, it provides more bulk and water retention in the stool, helping it pass through the intestines more easily.
+Fiber can be added by consuming more fiber-rich foods or by taking a fiber supplement orally.
+Fiber supplements can be made from natural ingredients like psyllium husk or synthetic ingredients like methylcellulose.1

-Achieving relief from constipation with fiber generally requires high-dose therapy (20-30 g/day), which is often associated with adverse effects such as gas, bloating, and abdominal pain.
-Because these adverse effects are similar to IBS symptoms, fiber may not be an appropriate treatment for every patient.
-As with many of the treatment options for IBS, patients may need to try several options to determine what works best for them.2
+Achieving relief from constipation with fiber generally requires high-dose therapy (20 to 30 g/day).
+This dosage is often linked to side effects like gas, bloating, and abdominal pain.
+Because these side effects are similar to IBS symptoms, fiber may not be an appropriate treatment for every person.
+As with many of the treatment options for IBS, you may need to try several options to determine what works best for you.2

-The American College of Gastroenterology recommends using soluble fiber, not insoluble fiber.
+The American College of Gastroenterology recommends using soluble fiber rather than insoluble fiber.
 Soluble fiber is found in many foods, including oats, beans, and citrus fruits.
 Insoluble fiber is primarily found in wheat bran, vegetables, and whole grains.3,4

 Laxatives for IBS with constipation

-Osmotic laxatives are commonly found over-the-counter and include magnesium products, lactulose syrup, sorbitol, and polyethylene glycol (Miralax).
-Osmotic laxatives are commonly prescribed to patients with IBS-C who have not had a positive response to fiber.
-Lactulose and sorbitol have been found to be effective for many patients, but they may also cause more bloating and gas because these agents are also metabolized by bacteria in the colon.
+Osmotic laxatives are commonly prescribed to people with IBS-C who have not had a positive response to fiber.
+Lactulose and sorbitol are effective for many people, but they may also cause more bloating and gas because these agents are metabolized by bacteria in the colon.
 Polyethylene glycol is less likely to cause these adverse effects.2

-Stimulant laxatives are generally used in acute cases of constipation.
+Stimulant laxatives increase intestinal transit, but they may cause abdominal cramps.
+This type of laxative is generally used in acute cases of constipation.
 While they are effective, they should not be used as a long-term solution due to their potential for side effects.
-In addition, the body can become dependent on stimulant laxatives, requiring a higher dose to achieve the same effect.1,5
+Plus, the body can become dependent on stimulant laxatives, requiring a higher dose to achieve the same effect.1,5

 Other treatment options for IBS

-Finding the right treatment combination to manage IBS symptoms can take time, as each patient is unique and reacts differently to each treatment option.
-It can be frustrating as patients experience a trial-and-error process.
+Finding the right treatment combination to manage IBS symptoms can take time, as each person is unique and reacts differently to each treatment option.
+It can be frustrating to experience a trial-and-error process.
 Fortunately, there are several options to consider, including dietary changes, stress management, probiotics, and medications.

 Before beginning treatment for IBS, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.